hansroland/reflex-dom-inbits/tutorial.md

 Now we want not just display the raw JSON string.
 We want to display the meteo data (more or less) nicely.
 We will use a tabbed display to show the returned data.
 If the station has no data, we will show an error page.
+I'll not reproduce the whole code here.
+You can find it in the file *src/xhr02.hs*.

 ## Handling the Error Case with Event Filtering